Truck Driving Myths and Facts from the DOT Compliance Experts

 Roadside Inspection Tip#7: Be an ELD expert.
 Electronic Logging Devices are a game changer for both the transportation industry as well as the roadside inspector.

 It wasn’t that long ago a driver could buffalo a new inspector about hours of service compliance.
 The days of paper log books are behind us though.
 If you haven’t mastered the ELD yet, you need to.
-Understand how it works and how to transfer your grid to the inspector.
+Understand how it works and how to transfer your grids to the inspector.

 Fill out the required information on the ELD such as the shipping document number and trailer number.
 Every day you also need to certify the previous days log.